-Patients with systemic course JRA often develop disseminated intravascular coagulation (DIC) when their disease is active and they are on NSAIDs, therefore it is of great importance to collect some safety data on these patients.
-If patients with systemic course JRA are included in the study, coagulation parameters, fibrinogen, fibrinogen split products and D-dimers should be collected.
+• Patients with systemic course JRA often develop disseminated intravascular coagulation (DIC) when their disease is active and they are on NSAIDs, therefore it is of great importance to collect some safety data on these patients.
+If patients with systemic onset JRA have a systemic flare (become active) during the study, coagulation parameters (fibrinogen, fibrinogen split products and D-dinners) should be collected.